Wild Swimming in London

 In East London, the Docks are the wild swimming option.
 Since the Thames River is closed to swimming from Putney to the Thames Barrier, the docks provide large water bodies in residential or commercial areas and can be great opportunities for a dip.
 Of course, you’ll come across a few no-swimming signs.
 Danger!
 Death!
 Don’t!
-These signs are there to scare away people and yet, their multiplication makes them blend in nicely with the landscape and be royally ignored.
-How could they not?
-If swimming was really dangerous in the docks.
+These signs are there to scare away people and yet, their multiplication makes them blend in with the landscape and be royally ignored.
+It’s not to say that accidents don’t happen in the docks.
 Take Shadwell Basin.
 In the past 10 years, three people have drowned there.
 Yet on a hot day, it’s rammed with guerilla swimmers.

 When I swam at Shadwell Basin in the summer, local kids were already enjoying an evening romp in the water when I parked my bike.
 All I had to do was go over the metal chain and reach the floating pontoon, then hop in with others.
 The water was warm and being surrounded by buildings in the sunset was beautiful.
 The proximity of The Prospect of Whitby, the oldest pub on the Thames in London, for an after-swim drink makes this spot even more desirable.

-Eight minutes is roughly how long it takes for the police to come and ask you out of Surrey Quays, which is very unfortunate, as the water is lovely and there are steps going into the water.
+Eight minutes is roughly how long it takes for the police to come and ask you out of Surrey Quays, which is very unfortunate, as the water is lovely and plenty of steps go down into the water.
 Ironically, Surrey Quays features a watersports centre and regular open water swimming events, but it seems that the casual non-fee paying swimmer is not welcome.
-When I swam at Surrey Quays, I actually saw a guy spot us in the water from his building window and dial the police number to report us.
+When I swam at Surrey Quays, I actually saw a guy report us from his building window.
 It is a bit disheartening that such a nice and big swimming spot in East London is so “protected” by overzealous residents.
 What’s the risk to them?

-From April through September, the Royal Docks is a giant open water swimming venue open to the public.
+The Royal Docks is a giant open water swimming venue open to the public.
 It is also the home of the London Swimming Club, an open water swimming club based in East London.
-To access the Royal Docks (legally), you need to book your time slot, wear a wetsuit and sign up for the seasonal safety wristband system.
-I haven’t been there yet as it’s far from my home and expensive, but it’s a great spot for anybody in East London.
-More industrial than wild, but still under open skies and clean.
+To access the Royal Docks (legally), you need to book your time slot, wear a wetsuit (although not always), and sign up for the seasonal safety wristband system.

 Further afield in Richmond, the river looks positively wild and yet, it’s only minutes from the end of the District line Tube.
 At Petersham Meadows, you can access the river from a gravel beach and swim across to the other bank, to the island or watch college rowing boats in training from the water.
 Pretty cool, right?

 Last but not least, North London.
 Hampstead Heath is wild swimming central in this beautiful part of the city.
 Whether you head to the Men’s, the Mixed or the Kenwood Ladies’ ponds, the swim will be surrounded by rolling hills and ancient trees.
 It might be crowded at times but the setting is quite unique.
 In fact, the ladies of the Kenwood Ladies Pond wax poetic about their pond and post amazing pictures on their Facebook page, inspiring others to take a dip and embrace the weather.
 They also publish a book about wild swims around London and organize swims around the country at festivals.
 Over at the men’s pond, the swimmers have created a sub-group called the East German Ladies Swimming Club.
 Obviously, it’s only guys but what a fantastic bunch!

 North London’s canals are an unknown quantity to me as far as swimming goes.
 On the one hand, people claim that they’re not as dirty as everybody thinks, as kayakers and canoeists fall in sometimes and seem to be doing OK.
 On the other hand, there’s Weil’s disease, blue-green algae and underwater hazards, but that probably applies to a lot of the other urban places too.